timothyoesch/Hangman-API/README.md

 ## Guess a word

-If you feel comfortable to guess a word, make a POST Request to this base URL https://hangman.timothyoesch.ch/play/?id=XXGAME_IDXX&type=word.
+**If you feel comfortable to guess a word, make a POST Request to this base URL https://hangman.timothyoesch.ch/play/?id=XXGAME_IDXX&type=word.**

 Make sure to replace XXGAME_IDXX with the game_ID that was provided to you.
-Also make sure to send your guess as JSON and therefore set the content-type to application/json.
+Also make sure to send your guess as JSON and therefore set the content-type to "application/json".
 You will have to provide the same "userkey" here as you did when guessing a letter.
 If you want to guess the word "socialism" for example, the request should look somethink like this (using cURL):

 ```cURL
 curl "https://hangman.timothyoesch.ch/play/?id=game_60d1f1eac7d83&type=word" \